-10.1 Liquidity Risk Management Qualitative Disclosures (Article 451a(4))
+10.1 Liquidity Risk Management Qualitative Disclosures (Article 451(a)(4))

-Strategies and processes in the management of the liquidity risk and Liquidity and Funding Risk Management Framework & Policy set out in detail the strategy, risk measurement and management approaches employed to address this risk.
-By approving the ILAAP, the Board has satisfied itself as far as possible, that the Company will always have sufficient liquidity to meet its obligations when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
+Strategies and processes in the management of the liquidity risk

+Liquidity risk is identified as a principal risk for SIDAC via its risk identification and assessment process, the outcome of which is recorded in SIDAC's Risk Register.
+The Company's Internal Liquidity Adequacy Assessment Process (ILAAP) and Liquidity and Funding Risk Management Framework & Policy set out in detail the strategy, risk measurement and management approaches employed to address this risk.
+By approving the ILAAP and signing the Liquidity Assessment Statement (LAS), the Board attests that it is satisfied as far as possible, that the Company will always have sufficient liquidity to meet its obligations when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.